-We therefore carry out a benchmarking exercise during the first month of Year 7 (and upon arrival for any pupils who start at differing points in the year).
-All students take a range of accredited standardised English and maths assessments, a cognitive abilities test (CAT) an emotional literacy assessment and are assessed by staff using The Boxall Profile for Young People.
-The outcomes of these assessments are compared with any reported end of KS2 data and pupils are assigned a start point on their High Well Learning Ladder.
-If there is a significant difference between reported KS2 attainment and our assessments then a decision to benchmark a pupil accordingly is only taken after consultation between the senior leadership team, class teachers and the SENCO.
+We therefore carry out a baselining exercise during the first month of Year 7 (and upon arrival for any pupils who start at differing points in the year).
+A range of standardised assessments are used including Salford and Hodder reading tests and STAR reading and maths.
+The results of these assessments are compared with any reported end of KS2 data and pupils are assigned a start point in each subject.
+If there is a significant difference between reported KS2 attainment and our assessments then a decision to baseline a pupil accordingly is only taken after consultation between the senior leadership team, class teachers and the SENCO.
 If a pupil arrives in KS4, in addition to the aforementioned assessments, pupils undertake further baseline and diagnostic assessment using BKSB which provides information on where the pupils is in relation to functional skills maths and English or GCSE maths and English.

 Class teachers and subject leaders are responsible for moderating and recording assessment data within their subject area.
 Regular curriculum meetings provide a forum for sharing, discussing and moderating assessments.

-Attainment data is recorded, tracked and monitored across the whole school using the Learning Ladders software with data updated and analysed regularly.
-The targets of pupils who are consistently exceeding their targets will be reviewed at this point and intervention plans will be put in place for those who are not achieving expected progress.
+Attainment data is recorded, tracked and monitored across the whole school with data updated and analysed regularly.
+The targets of pupils who are consistently exceeding their targets will be reviewed at this point and intervention plans are put in place for those who are not achieving expected progress.
 A full and final analysis of the progress of all pupils and the impact of any intervention is undertaken as part of the summer term analysis.